 END [END LIST]

 The code calculates the likelihood ratio as the prevalence of the diagnosis among dead patients divided by the same prevalence among alive patients.
 In calculating likelihood ratios there are two exceptions.
 In diagnoses of which everyone dies, the code calculates the likelihood ratio as 1 plus the number of cases.
-In diagnoses after which everyone lives, the code calculates the likelihood ratio as 1 divided by sum of number of cases plus 1.
+In diagnoses after which everyone lives, the code calculates the likelihood ratio as 1 divided by the sum of the number of cases plus 1.
 Other methods for adjusting likelihood ratios have been reported in the literature, including adding a fraction of a case to either the denominator or the numerator to avoid division by zero.
 The adjustment used here has the advantage that it is proportional to the number of patients with the diagnosis.
 For example, if all 100 patients with a disease died, then the assigned likelihood ratio is 101.
 If there were only 1 patient with the diagnosis and he died, then the assigned likelihood ratio is 2.
 In this manner, the assigned likelihood ratio is larger in diagnoses that occur often but everyone dies.

 [H1] Adjustment for Rare Diseases